-8. Realisation of investments
+Realisation of investments

 The majority of assets the Scheme holds can be realised easily when required.
 The Trustee will ensure that the Fiduciary Manager is made aware of the cashflow requirements of the Scheme.
 The Fiduciary Manager will be responsible for ensuring that, in normal market conditions, sufficient assets are readily realisable to meet any disinvestments required by the Trustee to meet these cashflows.
-The Investment Manager is permitted to hold up to 30% of on-risk assets in illiquid investments (as defined in the Investment Management Agreement), which the Trustee acknowledges can take additional time to realise.
-The Trustees have considered this risk against the possibility of needing to realise these assets and are comfortable it is a reasonable approach to take.
+Given the legacy illiquid asset, the Fiduciary Manager is not permitted to invest in additional illiquid assets.